All about the “Lifetime” or “Lifetime Subscription” Microsoft Office that many web sites are selling. Is it a legitimate, legal version of Office?

 Ignore “Lifetime”, look for the Office version

-Because Office 2021/Office 2019 don’t have a time-limit, sellers have taken to calling them “Lifetime” to make them look like better value than a Microsoft 365 plan.
+Because Office 2021/Office 2019 don’t have a time-limit, sellers have taken to calling them “Lifetime” to make them seem better value than a Microsoft 365 plan.

 If you see a ‘Lifetime’ offer, ignore that word and look at what version of Microsoft Office is being sold.

 - For Windows or Mac?

 - Which bundle?
 Professional, Professional Plus, Standard etc